 Take-Home Teeth Whitening Kits

-Many dentists have the opinion that professionally distributed take-home teeth whitening kits can produce the best results in the long run.
-Take-home kits include an easy-to-use lower-concentration peroxide gel that stays on the teeth for an hour or longer.
-Some users keep it on overnight.
-With a lower peroxide percentage, it can safely stay on the teeth for a longer period of time.
-The gel is applied to the teeth using custom made-to-fit teeth whitening trays that are similar to mouth guards.
-Consulting your cosmetic dentist is the best option before beginning a teeth whitening regimen.
+According to many San Antonio dentists, professionally distributed take-home teeth whitening kits can produce the best long term results.
+Take-home kits are easy-to-use and utilize a lower-concentration peroxide gel that can stay on the teeth for an hour or longer, even overnight.
+The lower peroxide percentage makes it safe to use for longer periods of time.
+Custom made-to-fit teeth whitening trays, similar to mouth guards, are used to apply the gel to the teeth.
+Consult your San Antonio cosmetic dentist before starting a teeth whitening regimen.

 How White Can You Go?
 A Matter of Aesthetics